TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Includes.rst

 ==============

 The option to filter by extension has been included exactly for the purpose of covering as many use cases as possible.
-In TYPO3 CMS we often have many different ways of configuring something, with pros and cons and the extended inclusion command serves this purpose of letting you organize your files with different directories using whichever extension fits your needs better (e.g., :file:`.typoscript`) and/or filter by extension (e.g., because you may have :file:`.typoscript` and :file:`.txt` in the directory or because you prefer having :file:`.typoscript<something>` as extension).
+In `TYPO3 CMS`:pn: we often have many different ways of configuring something, with pros and cons and the extended inclusion command serves this purpose of letting you organize your files with different directories using whichever extension fits your needs better (for example, :file:`.typoscript`) and/or filter by extension (for example, because you may have :file:`.typoscript` and :file:`.txt` in the directory or because you prefer having :file:`.typoscript<something>` as extension).